yusukek77/Road_detection_and_creating_dataset/README.md

 Modified Sat2Graph codes to use NICFI Planet data and to add location information.
 Sat2Graph is one of the road detection method using deep learning.
 Original Sat2Graph codes are https://github.com/songtaohe/Sat2Graph by Dr. He.
 Using these scripts, downloading Planet nicfi data, training, detecting road and postprocessing.

 <img src="outputs/false_color.png" width="320px"> <img src="outputs/road_detection.png" width="320px"><br/>
+         Left: Planet NICFI imagery Right: Road detection</br>
-<small>This satellite imagery was used under the NICFI Satellite Data Program.</small>
+This satellite imagery was used under the NICFI Satellite Data Program.

 ### \<Environments\>
 To execute creating dataset code,the following modules must be installed in an environment.<br/>